Dudemanguy/vmn/README.md

 ```

 ## Usage
 vmn first needs to know what directory you keep your music files in.
 It will search the `$USER/.config/vmn/config`, so be sure to create those directories and file first.
-Then enter in directory that contains your music files like so.
+By default, vmn will search XDG_MUSIC_DIR ($USER/Music) if no library directory is specified.
+If a different library directory needs to be read then specify it in the config file like so.
 ```
 library = "path/to/music/directory"
 ```